 Organisms need to be able to maintain nearly constant internal environments in order to survive, grow and function effectively and efficiently.
-By maintaining homeostasis, humans remain healthy, strong, and protected from the invasion of foreign organisms, such as virus, bacteria and fungi.
+By maintaining homeostasis, humans remain healthy, strong and protected from the invasion of foreign organisms, such as viruses, bacteria and fungi.
 This practical pocket guide covers:

-- The anatomy and physiology of the cardiovascular system
+• the anatomy and physiology of cardiovascular system vital signs

-- Recognition of common arrhythmias and important skills for cardiovascular health
+• recognition of common arrhythmias and important skills for cardiovascular health cannulation and venepuncture

 Quick and easy to reference, this short, clinically-focused guide is ideal for use on placements or for revision.
 It is suitable for pre-registration nurses, students on the nursing associate programme and newly qualified nurses.

 Chapter 1: Anatomy and Physiology of the cardiovascular and respiratory systems

 Chapter 4: Advanced respiratory skills

 Tina Moore is a Senior Lecturer in Adult Nursing at Middlesex University, UK.
 She teaches nursing assessment, clinical skills and care interventions for both pre-qualifying and post-qualifying nurses.
 She is also a Middlesex University Teaching Fellow.